Updated: Jan 21

 Repetitive and Overused Words.

 I'm going to be quick with this one.
 A repetitive word is one that is used too often in succession.
-An overused word is once that you have begun to rely on throughout your novel instead of finding an appropriate alternative.
+An overused word is one that you rely on throughout your novel instead of finding an appropriate alternative.

 Simple solution, this one.